adobe-type-tools/Adobe-Japan1/README.md

 ## Glyph Tables

 Representative glyphs for CIDs 0 through 23057 are provided in the [*Adobe-Japan1-6.pdf*](https://github.com/adobe-type-tools/Adobe-Japan1/raw/master/Adobe-Japan1-6.pdf) file that is included in this repository, with 500 glyphs shown per page.
 And, for reader convenience, the beginning of each Supplement is clearly marked.
-The typeface used to exemplify each glyph is *Kozuka Mincho Pr6N R* (aka, KozMinPr6N-Regular or 小塚明朝 Pr6N R), designed by Adobe, and an Adobe Original typeface available for license.
+The typeface used to exemplify each glyph is *Kozuka Mincho Pr6N R* (aka KozMinPr6N-Regular or 小塚明朝 Pr6N R), designed by Adobe, and an Adobe Original typeface available for license.
 The specific font instance is Version 6.004, as reflected in its /CIDFontVersion dictionary entry.

 ## Changes Since Earlier Versions